-- 1. This Constitution may be amended by a vote of two-thirds of the delegates present and voting vote of at a meeting of the Association.
-The Association shall transmit a proposed amendment to the membership each qualified member of the Association at least one month before the meeting at which it will be proposed. - 2.
+- This Constitution may be amended by a twothirds vote of a meeting of the Association.
+The Association shall transmit a proposed amendment to each qualified member of the Association at least one month before the meeting at which it will be proposed. - 2.
 The Council may initiate and propose an amendment to a meeting of the Association.
-Also, ten or more qualified-members may initiate an amendment by submitting it in writing to the Council.
+Also, ten or more qualified members may initiate an amendment by submitting it in writing to the Council.
 At the next Council meeting which takes place more than one month after the date of submission, the Council shall approve, modify, or disapprove the submitted amendment and promptly report its action to the proponents.
 If the Council approves, it will propose the amendment to a meeting of the Association.
 Upon failure of agreement between the Council and the proponents, the proponents may, with the support of at least five chapters, submit their proposed amendment to a meeting of the Association by communicating it, together with proof of submission to and action by the Council and of support of at least five chapters, to the Association at least three months in advance of the Association meeting at which the amendment is to be proposed.